-Reading Museum has a strategic partnership with the University of Reading's Museum of English Rural Life called Museums Partnership Reading, and together are part of the Arts Council England (ACE) National Portfolio 2018-2022.
-The museums work together to provide cultural opportunities for Reading's young people and diverse communities, through schools, volunteering, digital engagement and exhibitions.

-All National Portfolio Organisations need to show how they contribute to the ACE Creative Case for Diversity through the work they produce, present and distribute, through their programming or collections, and by demonstrating how their work is accessible and relevant to their local communities.
-ACE's Creative Case uses the protected characteristics, as defined by the Equality Act 2010, while also recognising class and socio-economic status as access barriers.
-ACE's Let's Create Strategy 2020-30 is built around three Outcomes and four Investment Principles, including Inclusivity and Relevance.
-This principle will replace the Creative Case for Diversity and will ensure that England's diversity is fully reflected in the organisations and individuals that ACE supports and in the culture they produce.
+Reading Museum has a strategic partnership with the University of Reading's Museum of English Rural Life called Museums Partnership Reading, and together are part of the Arts Council England (ACE) National Portfolio 2023-2027.
+The museums work together to provide cultural opportunities for Reading's young people and diverse communities, through schools, volunteering, digital engagement, exhibitions, outreach, and campaigns.
+All National Portfolio Organisations need to show how they contribute to ACE's Let's Create Strategy 2020-30.
+This is built around three Outcomes and four Investment Principles, including Inclusivity and Relevance, ensuring that England's diversity is fully reflected in the organisations and individuals that ACE supports and in the culture they produce.
+NPOs must develop the inclusivity & relevance principle in the work they produce, present, and distribute by building a relationship with their communities, and demonstrating how their work is accessible and relevant to those communities.
+ACE asks organisations, like MPR, who receive regular investment to agree targets for how their governance, leadership, employees, participants, audiences, and the work they make reflects the communities in which they work.
+These targets cover both protected characteristics and socio-economic background.